-The Zombie Grrlz Horror Podcast is for fearless, fierce, horror lovin’ ladies (and guys) who just want to geek out about our favorite genre.
-Our mission is to change the perception that horror fandom is just for the fellas, as well as highlight the many contributions of women in horror, in front of and behind the camera.
+The Zombie Grrlz Horror Podcast is for fearless, fierce, horror lovin’ peeps who just want to geek out about our favorite genre.
+Our mission at The Zombie Grrlz Network is to change the perception that horror fandom is just for the fellas, as well as highlight the many contributions of women in horror—in front of and behind the camera.

-So, whether your a horror girl or fanboy, we’re happy you found us and hope you love the show!
-Stay spooky, my friends.
+We’re happy you found us and hope you love the shows!
+Stay spooky, friends.

 The Zombie Grrlz Crew

-Books: IT, Diary, Cold Heart Canyon, Anansi Boys, The Talisman, The Strain, Death Troopers, Odd Thomas, The Damnation Game, Relic, World War Z, The Ruins and The Thief of Always.
+Books: The Dark Tower series, IT, Diary, Seed, The Talisman, Death Troopers, Odd Thomas, The Damnation Game, Nos4a2, John Dies at the End, and The Thief of Always.

-Games: Fallout 3, Bioshock, Left 4 Dead 2, Resident Evil 4, Bayonetta, Fable 2, The Darkness and Grimm Fandango.
+Games: Fallout 3, Bioshock, Alien: Isolation, Dead Space, and Grimm Fandango.

 Zombie Apocalypse survivalist tip: Keep someone expendable with you at all times.
 Why?
 Two words: Zombie shield.

 Bio: Of course I believe in zombies, vampires, werewolves, she-demons, etc., but what sane person doesn’t?
 I became an avid horror fan and believer in all things spook-tacular the day my dad showed me “The Pit and the Pendulum” and “Psycho” when I was five years old.
 After that I was hooked and spent the next 20 years watching anything scary, creepy or at least full of blood and gore.
 Although my nights are spent slaying vampires, and keeping an eye out for that zombie apocalypse Rachel is always warning me about, I spend my days as the web developer for a local non-profit newspaper.